aldengolab/python-server-howto/README.md

-# Installing Python 2.7.12 on RHEL
+# How to Install a Local Python Version

 Because the base Python for a given system is likely to be a dependent for a wide variety of tools (e.g. yum in Redhat Enterprise is written in Python),